adelriosantiago/git-as-dropbox/README.md

 ## Cons of using GAD

  - Be careful of what you put into your repo.
-If GAD is running, it will commit any file that touches the folder.
-Just like Dropbox.
+If GAD is running, it will commit and push any file that lands inside.
+Just like a Dropbox folder.
  - GAD creates a full copy of your current _.git_ folder.
 You will see a new _.git-as-dropbox_ folder in your project.
 This will make your current project twice as big in disk usage.
 This should not be a problem unless you have an extremely very big repository.
  - GAD uses polling.
 It is the safest way to make it work across al OS.
  - GAD is not designed to work with several users at the same time over the same file.

-You can test this tool with a fake respository with `node ./bin/git-as-dropbox.js example-repo`.
-Make sure "example-repo" exists.

 ## License